Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Experiments

 \subsection{Extending ARQ to Multiple Stones}

 So far, we have focused on ARQ with a single stepping stone.
 Next, we evaluate whether increasing the number of stepping stones brings further improvement.

-\textbf{Setup:} We consider the two strategies for extending ARQ to multiple stepping stones discussed in \cref{sec:method-inference}: generating stepping stones \emph{sequentially} or \emph{recursively}.
+\textbf{Setup:} We consider two strategies for extending ARQ to multiple stepping stones discussed in \cref{sec:method-inference}: generating stepping stones \emph{sequentially} or \emph{recursively}.
 In the sequential case, the goal is to gradually build a curriculum, where each new question aims to bridge the gap between the existing stepping stones and the target problem.
 In the recursive case, each new stepping stone is generated to help solve the previously generated stepping stone, treating it as the new target problem.
 The prompts for sequential and recursive stone generation are listed in \cref{sec:appendix-prompt}.

-We evaluate both strategies on the same three math benchmarks used in previous experiments, using the same solvers as in \cref{sec:inference-avg} and \cref{sec:good-stone} for each benchmark.
-For the stepping stone generators, we consider an off-the-shelf model (GPT-120B with high reasoning effort) as well as the two post-trained LLMs from \cref{sec:post-train} (post-trained Qwen2.5-32B and post-trained Qwen3-8B).
-Note that sequential stone generation is a generalization test for our post-trained models, because they have not seen prompts in which they are given both the target problem and one or more existing stepping stones during our finetuning stage.
+We evaluate both strategies on the same three math benchmarks used in previous experiments, using the same solvers as in \cref{sec:good-stone} for each benchmark.
+For the stepping stone generators, we consider an off-the-shelf model (GPT-120B with high reasoning effort) as well as the two fine-tuned LLMs from \cref{sec:post-train}, Qwen3-8B FT (ours) and Qwen2.5-32B FT (ours).
+Note that sequential stone generation is a generalization test for our fine-tuned models, because they have not seen prompts in which they are given both the target problem and one or more existing stepping stones during our fine-tuning stage.

 We run both multi-stone generation strategies to produce 20 sets of either 2 or 3 stepping stones for each benchmark problem.
-For each set, we use the solver to solve each stone and to then solve the target problem, conditioning on the available stones and their solutions as context.
+For each set, we use the solver to solve each stone and then solve the target problem, conditioning on the available stones and their solutions as context.
 We repeat this procedure 20 times to estimate the average score for each set of stones.